-On the day of your liposuction procedure, you’ll arrive at our clinic in the morning and see Dr. Obaid briefly to go over any last-minute details.
+On the day of your liposuction procedure, you’ll arrive at our clinic in the morning and see your surgeon briefly to go over any last-minute details.

 There are several different ways to perform liposuction.
 The most common is called tumescent liposuction.
 An anesthetic solution is injected into the body before fat is removed via a thin, hollow tube called a cannula.
 The anesthetic solution numbs the area, reduces bleeding, and makes the fat easier to remove.
 Liposuction can be performed under a local or general anesthetic.

 In general, it takes around one hour to perform liposuction on one part of the body, so the time it takes for a procedure depends on how many areas of the body are being worked on.

 If liposuction is being combined with another procedure, the entire surgery is likely to take several hours.

 Many people can go home on the same day as their procedure.
 If you have liposuction on several different parts of the body or combine liposuction with a procedure such as a tummy tuck or a mommy makeover, you might stay at our surgery center overnight before going home the next day.

 As with any other surgical procedure, there are risks and complications associated with liposuction.
 In general, the better your general health and fitness, the lower your risk of experiencing complications.